JevaughnNewman/East-Coast-Insurance-Data-Project/README.md

 Insights and recommendations are provided in the following key areas:

+  ○ **Claims trends for the first quarter of the year**: Claims data for the first quarter of the year for Multi-vehicle, single-vehicle, vehicle theft and parked car claims.
+  ○ **Total claim amounts**: Breakdown of the median vehicle claim amount, median injury claim amount and total claims amount for January, February and March.
+  ○

   ① An interactive PowerBI Dashboard of the First Quarter Claims data can be accessed INSERT LINK